 Remote Validation Inference

-The Need
+The problem

 The Guardrails approach

 The layout of this solution is a simple upgrade to validator libraries themselves.
-Instead of always downloading and installing ML models, they can be configured to reach out to a remote endpoint.
-This remote endpoint hosts the ML model behind an API that has a uninfied interface for all validator models.
-Guardrails hosts some of these as a preview feature for free, and users can host their own models as well by following the same interface.
+Instead of always downloading and installing ML models, you can configure them to call a remote endpoint.
+This remote endpoint hosts the ML model behind an API that presents a unified interface for all validator models.

 Remote validation inferencing is only available in Guardrails versions 0.5.0 and above.

-Using Guardrails Inferencing Endpoints
+Using Guardrails inferencing endpoints

-To use an guardrails endpoint, you simply need to find a validator that has implemented support.
-Validators with a Guardrails hosted endpoint are labeled as such on the Validator Hub.
-One example is ToxicLanguage.
+To use a guardrails endpoint, find a validator that has implemented support.
+Validators with a Guardrails-hosted endpoint are labeled as such on the Validator Hub.
+One example is Toxic Language.

 Then, run guardrails configure